mcglasp/ms4-big-idea-books/testing.md

 #### 5.1 Add an item to the store via front-end form.
 - Form works as expected.
 - Error found.
-Expected behaviour: a single success message should appear on a successful submittion to the database.
+Expected behaviour: a single success message should appear on a successful submission to the database.
-Found behaviour: the success message appears, but occassionally twice; one above the other.
+Found behaviour: the success message appears, but occasionally twice; one above the other.
 Solution: on examination of the code, it was found that the success message was being called at the inner-most part of the add_item function, which is the add author loop.
 In cases where an item has more than one author, therefore, the message will be called for every author that is added.
 The solution was simply to move the message to the outer loop.

 #### 5.2 Update an existing item via front-end form.
 - Works as expected.
 Changed title, author, price, discount amount and image.
-#### 5.3 Recieve appropriate validation feedback on add/update item form.
+#### 5.3 Receive appropriate validation feedback on add/update item form.
 - Works as expected.
-Incorrectly and partically filled out form to check for validation messages.
+Incorrectly and partially filled out form to check for validation messages.
 #### 5.4 Apply individual discounts to items and have that change reflected throughout the site.
 - Error found when applying a discount to an existing item.
 Expected behaviour: if the base price is above 0, the discount field should become enabled.